Department Policies

 Departmental Academic Dismissal

-As a result of Departmental Academic Dismissal from the Mechanical Engineering Undergraduate Program, your CIS status will remain as Pre-Mechanical Engineering and you will not be permitted to enroll in ME EN courses unless you are readmitted.
+As a result of Departmental Academic Dismissal from the Mechanical Engineering Undergraduate Program, your CIS status will be changed to Pre-Mechanical Engineering and you will not be permitted to enroll in ME EN courses unless you are readmitted.

 Readmission Process: If you wish to return to the Mechanical Engineering Undergraduate Program after being dismissed, you must: